poojarenake98/poojarenake98/README.md

 - 👋 Hi, I’m @poojarenake98
 - 👀 I’m interested in Software engineering and backend development.
 And love problem solving.
 - 🌱 I’m currently learning AWS, Spring related technologies.
-- 📫 How to reach me --> renakepooja98@gmail.com
+- 📫 How to reach me --> email

 <!---
 poojarenake98/poojarenake98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.